Research

 Collaborative In progress

-Reforming health systems: Struture, access, markets, and populations outcomes
+Reforming health systems: Structure, access, markets, and populations outcomes

 Examining how health system structure and reform efforts affect access to care and population-level health outcomes for a client.
 Working to inform future changes.